-Out of above, covalent and ionic bonds are the strongest.
+Out of the above, covalent and ionic bonds are the strongest.

-In the case of Nitronium ion, covalent bonding exists between the nitrogen and oxygen atoms.
+In the case of the Nitronium ion, covalent bonding exists between the nitrogen and oxygen atoms.

 Covalent bonds can be polar or nonpolar depending upon the various factors that are discussed briefly in below sub-topic.